MarkBind/markbind/docs/userGuide/tweakingThePageStructure.md

 A sticky header can be implemented by simply adding the `sticky` attribute to a `<header>` element.

 Using this attribute as opposed to setting `position: sticky` manually in your stylesheets comes with several conveniences:
-- MarkBind will take care of **aligning the viewport with page anchors** when scrolled to.
+- When scrolled to, page anchors will line up below the sticky header, and not hidden behind it.
 - To preserve screen real estate, the header is hidden on devices with a width of less than 767px when the user scrolls down, and automatically re-shown when the page is scrolled up.

 ##### Offsetting elements with the header height